openpracticelibrary/openpracticelibrary/CONTRIBUTING.md

 ## Gathering Feedback

-We will provide kind and constructive feedback on your PR.
+As a community, we strive to provide kind and constructive feedback on your PR.

 If a pull request doesn't meet the "must be" guidelines, we may ask that the practice be updated before it's merged.
 If a pull request doesn't meet the "should be" guidelines, we may merge the pull request and add an issue for future improvements to the practice.

 Again, thank you so much for your interest and support!
-We look forward to working with you.
+We look forward to enhancing the Open Practice Library.

+## Style

+These style guidelines apply to the Markdown files in the `/content` directory.

+- Use hyphens, not underscores, to separate parts of a filename.
+(The filenames are turned into URLs when the site is built.)
+- Where possible, avoid putting HTML in Markdown.
+Exception: the `<sup>` tag and anchors, which we're using for footnotes.
+- When linking to external sites, place the link into an "external references" section, and use a footnote anchor to point to the link.
+- Don't put the document's title into a heading (`# My Title`).
+Instead, just include the title in the document's front matter (`title: my title`).

+## If Using Github to Contribute

+New Content is created in draft status by default.
+To publish, set `draft: false` in the front matter or run `hugo undraft`.
+For example, typing `hugo undraft page/my_new_page.md` will publish the corresponding page.